-DBCT P/L is jointly owned by a group of Queensland's key coal producers - we do not own or control any other entities.
+DBCT P/L is jointly owned by a group of Queensland's key coal producers - DBCT P/L does not own or control any other entities.
 Under a commercial agreement with Dalrymple Bay Infrastructure Limited (DBI), DBCT P/L operates and maintains the Dalrymple Bay Coal Terminal (Terminal).
 The Terminal itself is owned by the Queensland Government and is leased to DBI.